For Uber or Lyft Accidents in NYC, Do You Sue the Driver or the Company?

 Who Can I Sue After an Uber or Lyft Accident in NYC?

-After a car accident involving an Uber or Lyft, you may sue whoever caused the crash.
+After a car accident involving an Uber or Lyft, you may sue whoever caused the crash with the help of your Rochester Uber and Lyft accident lawyer.
 Depending on your circumstances, this might be one or several people.

 Most often, plaintiffs sue the driver of the Uber or Lyft vehicle.
 However, you could sue a driver in another car if they were the ones who caused the accident.
 If more than one person is at fault, you can sue multiple people.
 You could even sue pedestrians or bike riders if they did something like cross the street when they should not have, causing your driver to slam on their brakes and get rear-ended.
 However, it is important to discuss your case with our Bronx Uber and Lyft accident lawyers, as there could be other possible defendants in your case.